Queen's Regiment

 The Queen's Regiment (QUEENS) was an infantry regiment of the British Army formed in 1966 through the amalgamation of the four regiments of the Home Counties Brigade.
 Then, until 1971 the regiment remained one of the largest regiments in the army, with 10 battalions, however these were reduced to just six, and later five battalions.
 Following the dissolution of the Soviet Union, the Options for Change reform was published and the regiment amalgamated with the Royal Hampshire Regiment to form the Princess of Wales's Royal Regiment.

 Formation

 The regiment was formed as a 'large regiment' on 31 December 1966 by the amalgamation of the four remaining regiments of the Home Counties Brigade as a consequence of the Defence Review of 1957.
 The four regiments formed four battalions, retaining their previous names in the titles.
 In addition, the former regiment's Territorial battalions transferred under their former titles to the corps of the regiment for a short time.
 Below is a list of the regiment's subordinate organisations with formation dates, predecessor and successors.
-It is worth noting battalion subtitles were omitted on 1 July 1968.
+Battalion subtitles were omitted on 1 July 1968.